dotarj/protobuf-net-data/README.md

 Install-Package protobuf-net-data
 ```

-The latest protobuf-net-data is **now available in NuGet [here](http://nuget.org/List/Packages/protobuf-net-data)**, or as a zip from the [downloads page](http://code.google.com/p/protobuf-net-data/downloads/list) (protobuf-net-data downloads now moved to Google Code!)
+The latest protobuf-net-data is **now available in NuGet [here](http://nuget.org/List/Packages/protobuf-net-data)**, or as a zip from the [Google Code downloads page](http://code.google.com/p/protobuf-net-data/downloads/list).

 ## Usage examples